Aditya Nagpal

 • Business: $18.32 per user per month (minimum 10 licenses)

-Best For: Teams that prioritize video conferencing quality and need a reliable platform for meetings, webinars, and client calls.
+Best for: teams that prioritize video quality for meetings, webinars and client calls.

 4. Google Meet

-Google Meet is the natural fit if your team lives in Gmail, Google Calendar, and Google Docs.
-No downloads, one-click join from a calendar event, and everything ties back to your Google Workspace setup.
+Google Meet is the natural fit if your team lives in Gmail, Google Calendar and Google Docs.
+No downloads, one-click join from a calendar event, and everything ties back to Google Workspace.

 • Encrypted video meetings up to 250 participants